QuantumNuke75/Unofficial-Modding-Guide/_posts/2025-08-17-mapping_CustomDifficulty.md

 	 > If you want one for each diff add a `Standard`, `Casual`, and `Hard`
 	 {: .prompt-tip }

-	 > The name doesn't matter, however **DO NOT** create your tags under the base *Difficulty* group as this will make it show in the selector for players in quickplay for example, which is not how we want to use it.
-	 {: .prompt-warning }
 	 > Make sure you create the new diff in the `MyCustomGameplayTags.ini` source.
 You can find this in your configs and can migrate it when the framework updates.
 	 {: .prompt-warning }